-This year home learning will comprise of three weekly tasks
+This year home learning will comprise of three weekly tasks.

-Reading - we expect all children to read at home or be read to at least 5x each week.
-When your child has read, please comment and sign their Reading, Spelling and Homework diary or ask your child may also comment in their Reading, Spelling and Homework diary.
+- Reading we expect all children to read at home or be read to at least 5x each week.
+When your child has read, please comment and sign their Reading, Spelling and Homework diary or ask your child may also comment in their Reading.
+Spelling and Homework diary.
 Reading plays such an important part in our curriculum, it is essential that children develop a love of reading and enjoy reading a wide range of texts.
 Please see our list of KS2 Recommended Reads if you are stuck for a good book to read.
-The list

-- Spelling spelling lists will be sent home at the beginning of each half term.
-The dates will, as far as possible, reflect when the spellings will be taught in school.
+The list can be found on our school website - Spelling spelling sheets will be sent home at the beginning of each half term.
+The dates on the sheet identify when the spellings will be reviewed in school.
+This will be on a Friday.
 You can practise at home using the look, cover, say, write and check method.
-The spellings will include all of the words that the children should know by the end of Year 3.
+The spellings will include all of the words that the children should know by the end of Year 4.
 Please see our 'Key Spelling' booklet which identifies the spellings children will be focusing on in each year group.
 The booklet can be found on our school website. - Number Facts to link into our 'Teaching for Mastery' approach, children will be asked to practise number facts.
 These will be set on a weekly basis and may be paper or online based activities, such as Times Table Rock Stars.
 Please see our 'No Nonsense Number Fact' booklet which identifies the key facts children will be focusing on each half term.
+The booklet can be found on our school website.